How to add a Unique Identifier to a SharePoint list or library

 - Help desk ticketing system: If you use SharePoint to track help desk tickets, each ID can serve as a unique identifier for a logged ticket

-- Issue/Action Items Tracker: Anytime you use SharePoint list to track issues/tasks/action items/risks, you can use the ID number to identify each issue/row.
+- Issue/Action Items Tracker: Anytime you use the SharePoint list to track issues/tasks/action items/risks, you can use the ID number to identify each issue/row.

 You may also like